-I’ve been fishing now for the best part of 45 years and have to say that Lure fishing for bass has got to be one of the most exciting forms of fishing that I have ever been a part of.
+I’ve been fishing now for the best part of 45 years.
+But for me, lure fishing for bass has got to be one of the most exciting forms of fishing that I have ever been a part of.

-My name is Keith and I am the founder of this website that we were founded in 2017.
-I come from the south-east of England, a great little town called Broadstairs where I have lived the majority of my life, probably about 48 years to be precise.
+My name is Keith and I am the founder of this website that we founded in 2017.
+I come from the southeast of England, a great little town called Broadstairs where I have lived the majority of my life, probably about 48 years to be precise.

 We are blessed with some of the best bass grounds around the country.
-When the tides out you can see the rocks and gullies where our beloved bass love to hunt for a variety of sea life that live around the kelp and rocks.
+When the tide is out you can see the rocks and gullies where our beloved bass love to hunt for a variety of sea life that lives around the kelp and rocks.

-Although the conditions and the weather can play a major factor to how much time we can actually fish, the fishing can still pretty good so we make the most of this when we can.
+Although the conditions and the weather can play a major factor in how much time we can actually fish, the fishing can still be pretty good so we make the most of this when we can.